Welcome and thank you for visiting

 Visit Chapter 2 of the TDP to read more about our fares, regional transit connections, facilities like bus stops and transit centers, and the community programs that help make Snohomish County a better place to live and travel.

-• Increasing local bus frequency with nearly 83,000 additional service hours
+• Increased local bus frequency by adding nearly 16,000 service hours

-• Growing our ridership by 17% from 2023, totaling more than 8.4 million boardings across our system
+• Grew our ridership by 13% from 2024, totaling more than 9.5 million boardings across our system

 How will your service grow and improve over the next six years?
-Chapter 4 highlights programs and initiatives from 2025-2030, which includes:
+Chapter 4 highlights programs and initiatives we are focused on for 2026-2031, which includes:

-• Continued growth of the Vanpool program to meet demand
+• Continuing to grow the Vanpool program to meet demand

-• Adding additional service to our existing Zip Shuttle zones and adding two to three additional zones
+• Adding additional service to our existing Zip Shuttle zones and adding up to six additional zones

 • Growing our ridership by 82% of 2024 ridership